Y-Defi/programs-v1/README.md

-# Contract Files Documentation
+# Aril Program V1 Documentation

 ## Project Structure Overview

-This project is a Solana LP token lending protocol based on the Anchor framework, designed with a modular architecture.
+This project is a lending protocol based on the Anchor framework, designed with a modular architecture.

 ## Core Files Description